beatricedaniel/Autonymous/README.md

 ---

 ## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License (AGPL).
 See [LICENSE](LICENSE) for details.

 ---